google/zetasql/docs/geography_functions.md

 +   If the input geography is a polygon, gets the outermost ring of the polygon geography and returns the corresponding linestring.
 +   If the input is the full `GEOGRAPHY`, returns an empty geography.
-+   Returns an error if the input is not a single polygon.
++   Returns an error if the input isn't a single polygon.

 Use the `SAFE` prefix to return `NULL` for invalid input instead of an error.